pmcp/nalatenschap-netlify/content/pages/home.md

 * Temporary Information Center (with[ Jakob Van den Broucke](https://www.jakobvandenbroucke.be))

   * Related: the project Heimat.
-[All three](https://jakobvandenbroucke.be/20-1/) phases of this project are soon-to-be well-documented on [Jakob Van den Broucke](https://www.jakobvandenbroucke.be)'s website.
+All three phases of this project are well-documented on [Jakob Van den Broucke](https://www.jakobvandenbroucke.be)'s website.
-  * Between july 2020 and now, fifteen sections of T.I.C. have been founded: A4, Akkasie, the Berm, Dissemination, Framing, the Freedom (De Vrijheid), Meerhout, Menen, Mol, Moortebeek, Recreation, Sculpture, Watou, WIP, TTC and 'in oprichting'.
-The publication DISSEMINATIE functions as a guide and prologue into the T.I.C. organisation and the T I C [subscription formula](https://kasperdemeulemeester.be/t-i-c/).
+  * Between july 2020 and now, fifteen sections of T.I.C. have been founded: *A4*, *Akkasie*, *the Berm, Dissemination, Framing, the Freedom (De Vrijheid), Meerhout, Menen, Mol, Moortebeek, Recreation, Sculpture, Watou, WIP, Temporary Transformation Center* and *in oprichting*.
+The publication DISSEMINATIE functions as a vademecum to the T.I.C. organisation and the T I C [subscription formula](https://kasperdemeulemeester.be/t-i-c/).
   * The collaboration with Jakob Van den Broucke is and will not be limited to these collaborative entities.
 * [Lokal Fototek Foundation](https://instagram.com/lokalfototekfoundation) (with [Vincen Beeckman](https://www.vincenbeeckman.be)) (on sabbatical)
 * [Buratinas](https://index.nadine.be/family_tag/buratinas/) (with [nadine](https://nadine.be) and Buratinas captains loose group)